eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - utest
 - stest

-#### Workload task prevents restarts after receiving other workload commands
+#### Workload task prevents restarts when receiving other workload commands
 `swdd~agent-prevent-restarts-on-other-workload-commands~1`

 Status: approved

-The WorkloadControlLoop shall stop triggering restart attempts of workloads when another workload command besides the restart command is received from the WorkloadCommandChannel.
+The WorkloadControlLoop shall stop triggering restart attempts of workloads when a workload command update or delete is received from the WorkloadCommandChannel.

 Comment:
-When executing the restart attempts the WorkloadControlLoop might receive other workload commands like Update or Delete making the restart attempts with the previous workload configuration obsolete.
+When executing the restart attempts the WorkloadControlLoop might receive other workload commands like update or delete making the restart attempts with the previous workload configuration obsolete.

 Rationale:
-This prevents the continuation of unnecessary restart attempts of a workload when receiving a workload command Update or Delete.
+This prevents the continuation of unnecessary restart attempts of a workload when receiving a workload command update or delete.

 Tags:
 - WorkloadControlLoop